ts-common/fun.ts/README.md

 The project is not another functional language that can be compiled into JavaScript.
 The project tries to define a subset of JavaScript that can be formally verified.

-The subset can be used as safe script or as a target platform for other programming languages.
+The subset can be used as a safe script or as a target platform for other programming languages.

 ## Wish List